|The Green Papers: 2022 General Election|

 |Write-in/Scattered/otherwise not readily classifiable|

-Candidates for office appear on this page in italics where 'The Green Papers' does not yet have independent confirmation from an election authority that the person so listed will actually appear on the ballot.
+Candidates for office appear on this page in italics where 'The Green Papers' does not yet have independent confirmation from a legal election authority that the person has been officially certified to appear on the ballot.

-FEC indicates the Federal Election Commission (FEC) Campaign Finance Summary "Total Receipts" for candidates for Federal Office.
+"FEC" indicates the Federal Election Commission (FEC) Campaign Finance Summary.

-Class 1 seats begin their current terms at noon on 3 January 2007... next regular election for these seats is in 2012.
+Class 1 seats begin their terms at noon on 3 January 2019 and end their terms on 3 January 2025.
+The next regular election for these seats is in 5 November 2024.

 For more information on Senate Classes refer to UNITED STATES SENATE: Electoral "Classes".